BetonQuest/BetonQuest/docs/API/ConfigPatcher.md

     - `2.0.2` is released. `2.0.1-CONFIG-1` is still the config version of the `2.0.2` release as no changes have been introduced to the config.

+!!! warning
+    Although the `configVersion` of the plugin's config is automatically updated by the Patcher, the resource file in your project must of course be updated manually.
+Don't forget to do so, otherwise new users may have broken default configs.

 ## Transformer Types

+!!! info "Additional Transformers"
+    New transformers can be added if these default transformers are not sufficient for your use case.
+    Call `registerPatchTransformer(String typeName, PatchTransformation transformer)` on a `Patcher` instance to do so.

 ### SET

 Sets a key to the given value.
 Already set keys will be overridden if `override` is set to `true`.